Treatment for shingles

 Lemon Balm:

-Other herbs for shingles are: peppermint, sage, rosemary, oregano, thyme, and hyssop are only some of them.
-You can prepare a combined highly concentrated infusion of these herbs, let it cool, and then wash the body areas affected by shingles.
-All the above-mentioned herbs have excellent antiseptic, anti-inflammatory, and antiviral compounds that work wonders on herpetic rashes.
+Other herbs for shingles are peppermint, sage, rosemary, oregano, thyme, and hyssop.
+You can prepare a highly concentrated infusion of these herbs, let it cool, and then wash the body areas affected by shingles.
+All the herbs mentioned above have excellent antiseptic, anti-inflammatory, and antiviral compounds that work wonders on herpetic rashes.

-Homeopathy for shingles – #1 natural treatment for shingles
+Homeopathy for shingles: the #1 natural treatment for shingles

 Homeopathy for shingles activates the body’s natural healing ability by strengthening the immune system with medicine that has undergone progressive dilutions.
 In the case of a person with shingles, a homeopath will develop a treatment plan based on the root cause of the individual’s complaint, such as burning pain, itchy rash, and pus-filled blisters.